gbaydin/pypsg/README.md

 A Python package for interacting with the NASA Goddard PSG (Planetary Spectrum Generator) tool https://psg.gsfc.nasa.gov/

-A Docker image for [Atmos](https://github.com/VirtualPlanetaryLaboratory/atmos) and a Python package for interacting with Atmos, for NASA FDL 2018 astrobiology challenges.

 Work in progress.
 Documentation to follow soon.

 ![screenshot](https://gitlab.com/frontierdevelopmentlab/astrobiology/pypsg/raw/master/screenshot.png)